Daniel de Weldon is a native of Washington, D.C. and Newport, Rhode Island. He is the son of the renowned sculptor

 de Weldon starred as the lead antagonist in director-writer Andrew Miles's feature film "The Lay of Lala Land", premiering in 2021 and his lead role debut in the feature film Anonymous 616 written and directed by Mike Boss in 2018, currently available on Amazon Prime and itunes. de Weldon garnered "Best Actor" award by IMDB's - 13 Horror Film Festival and has received multiple critics' choice for his performance playing Jason, an active duty US Army Special Forces soldier suffering from chronic PTSD.

-Currently, de Weldon is starring in the upcoming feature films in 2020: "V 4 Vengeance", "Buddha & Clyde", "The Elephant Ride", "Weekend Warriors", and "Chaser"
+Currently, de Weldon is starring in the upcoming feature films in 2022: "V 4 Vengeance", "Buddha & Clyde", "The Elephant Ride", "The Legend of Catclaws Mountain", and "Chaser"

 Premiering in 2022, de Weldon stars in the feature films "Underdog" (Amazon Prime) and "Weekend Warriors" (Amazon Prime).

 de Weldon has written four screenplays to date, three of which are in development for 2022. de Weldon is proud to announce a biopic on his father's life titled "Monumental", which has received a deal option from 2021 Emmy Award-Winning Producer Maria S. Schlatter of George Schlatter Productions.